Ecwid/ecwid-api-docs/includes/_customize_storefront.md

 show_signin_link | boolean | Hide the sign in link for customers in a store.
 Possible values: `true` to show the sign in link, and `false` to hide it show_breadcrumbs | boolean | Hide the storefront breadcrumbs for customers in a store.
 Possible values: `true` to show the breadcrumbs, and `false` to hide them product_list_show_sort_viewas_options | boolean | Hide the options to 'View as' and 'Sort by' products for customers in a store.
-Possible values: `true` to show the 'View as' and 'Sort by' options, and `false` to hide them product_details_show_qty | boolean | Hide the 'Qty' section for customers in product details pages.
-Possible values: `true` to show the 'Qty' section, and `false` to hide it product_details_show_in_stock_label | boolean | Hide the 'In stock' label for customers in product details pages.
-Possible values: `true` to show the 'In stock' label, and `false` to hide it product_details_show_number_of_items_in_stock | boolean | Hide the number if items in stock for customers in product details pages.
-Possible values: `true` to show the number of items in stock, and `false` to hide it
+Possible values: `true` to show the 'View as' and 'Sort by' options, and `false` to hide them show_footer_menu | boolean | Hide or show footer menu with the Bag / Sign in / Favs links is shown in the new storefront show_sku | boolean | Hide or show the product SKU in the catalog (product list and product details page).
+Has less priority than 'product_list_sku_behavior'

 #### Center popups in iframe storefronts